kubernetes/kubernetes/docs/design/clustering.md

 The building blocks of an easier solution:

 * **Move to TLS** We will move to using TLS for all intra-cluster communication.
-We will work to explicitly distributing and trusting the CAs that should be trusted for each link.
+We will explicitly idenitfy the trust chain (the set of trusted CAs) as opposed to trusting the system CAs.
 We will also use client certificates for all AuthN.
 * [optional] **API driven CA** Optionally, we will run a CA in the master that will mint certificates for the nodes/kubelets.
 There will be pluggable policies that will automatically approve certificate requests here as appropriate.
   * **CA approval policy**  This is a pluggable policy object that can automatically approve CA signing requests.
 Stock policies will include `always-reject`, `queue` and `insecure-always-approve`.
 With `queue` there would be an API for evaluating and accepting/rejecting requests.
 Cloud providers could implement a policy here that verifies other out of band information and automatically approves/rejects based on other external factors.
 * **Scoped Kubelet Accounts** These accounts are per-minion and (optionally) give a minion permission to register itself.
+	* To start with, we'd have the kubelets generate a cert/account in the form of `kubelet:<host>`.
+To start we would then hard code policy such that we give that particular account appropriate permissions.
+Over time, we can make the policy engine more generic.
 * [optional] **Bootstrap API endpoint** This is a helper service hosted outside of the Kubernetes cluster that helps with initial discovery of the master.

 ### Static Clustering